-1. Complete the sentences usin g present perfect simple or continuous: -------------------------------- ---

-• I (have) this cough for three weeks now. have been having

-• The doctor (see) patients since 7 AM. dislay't see

-How long (take) this medication? you have been

-She (not feel) well lately. hasn't Jelt

-We (wait) for test results since last Monday. have been waiting
+- 1. Complete the sentences using present perfect simple or continuous: - I have had (have) this cough for three weeks now. - The doctor has been seeing (see) patients since 7 AM. - How long have you taken (take) this medication? teacher (can we say) has he or she taken this ..? - She hasn't felt (not feel) well lately. - We have been waiting (wait) for test results since last Monday.